PerttuHamalainen/LLMCode/readme.md

 You also need to have your OpenAI API key defined using the environment variable OPENAI_API_KEY

-If you have Anaconda installed, you can run the following commands from a command line to install in a custom virtual environment.
+If you have Anaconda installed, you can run the following commands from the Anaconda command prompt to install in a custom virtual environment.

     conda create --name llmcode python=3.8
     activate llmcode